BetSmartMedia/Lazorse/README.md

 All of the keys are optional, but chances are you want to include at least one HTTP method handler, or your route will be unreachable.
-Additionally, the shortname can be nice for giving client a consistent way to refer to the URI.
+Additionally, the shortname can be nice for giving clients an easy way to refer to the URI.

 ### Coercions